Frequently Asked Questions

 Q. Why "PLUM"?

-A. There were a lot of ideas converging when the time came to give the kitchen a name, and the word "plum" corresponded with so many facets of the situation and placement of the kitchen that it seemed perfect.
-Plum as a word has multi-faceted meanings!
+A. There were so many ideas converging when the time came to give the kitchen a name, and the word "Plum" corresponded with many facets of the situation at that time.
+Plum is a multi-faceted word, and our journey fits into all of them!
 We hope you like it.